Visa Credit Cards

 “Hello, do you accept Visa?”

-Do you even need to ask?
-With rare exceptions, the answer is almost always “yes.”
+You’ve probably never even heard this question, because with rare exceptions the answer is almost always “yes.”

 You can jump down to find the right Visa credit card for you now, if you’re in the market for a new card.
 But just what is Visa, and how did it become one of the archetypal brands in payment processing worldwide?

 Visa is a multinational financial services corporation, with headquarters in Foster City, California, which is near San Francisco.
 It provides a payment network for credit cards, debit cards, prepaid cards, and gift cards, facilitating electronic funds transfers practically everywhere around the world.

 Visa is not an issuer of credit or debit cards.
 It does not set interest rates, loan money, or provide the funds for credit lines.
 It doesn’t determine annual fees, reward rates, or signup bonus offers.

 Instead, it’s a network that connects consumers, merchants, banks, and other financial institutions.
 It helps money get wherever it needs to go.
 The other major U.S. networks are Mastercard, American Express, and Discover.
 So, anytime you hear something called a “Visa card,” it’s just referring to any credit or debit card that uses the Visa network.

 Almost every merchant that accepts credit cards will accept Visa cards.
-For the most part you can be confident that your Visa will work no matter what part of the world you may be in, with only some rare exceptions (like Kroger).
+For the most part you can be confident that your Visa will work no matter what part of the world you may be in, with only some rare exceptions.

 Although it doesn’t issue cards, Visa does provide certain services and perks for cardholders.
 These often include benefits like Purchase Protection and Auto Rental Collision Damage Waivers for certain car rentals.
 High-end cards may come with more interesting perks, like a personal concierge, airport lounge access, and a Global Entry or TSA Pre✓ application fee credit.
 These benefits are usually serviced by third parties, rather than directly by Visa.